generalsoftwareinc/DeribitServiceClient/README.md

 2- Commit all your changes to this branch (please notice we use semantic commits)

 3- Once your code is functional, make a pull request to main (recommendation: make your code to be reviewed and approved by at least 2 other team members)

-To make code contributions to the project, you need to create a feature branch, commit all of your changes to that branch (please notice we use semantic commits), once your code is functional, make a pull request to main, this request needs to be reviewed and approved by at least 2 team members.

 ![image](https://user-images.githubusercontent.com/124935746/220482560-015f36b5-4bb7-49e3-9bb6-352f27ab8ad3.png)